WenjianBI/GRAB.github.io/docs/mainpage.md

 - account for sample relatedness using Genetic Relationship Matrix (GRM)
 - support multiple phenotypes including quantitative, binary, time-to-event, and ordinal categorical traits
 - handle unbalanced phenotypic distribution (e.g. case-control imbalance of binary traits)
-- computationally efficient for large data sets
+- are computationally efficient for large data sets
-- performs single-variant and set-based association tests such as Burden, SKAT, and SKAT-O test
+- perform single-variant and set-based association tests such as Burden, SKAT, and SKAT-O test

-For set-based association tests,
+For set-based association tests, GRAB
 - performs BURDEN, SKAT, and SKAT-O tests
 - allows for tests on multiple minor allele frequencies cutoffs and functional annotations
 - allows for specifying weights for markers in the set-based tests
 - performs conditional analysis to identify associations independent from nearly GWAS signals

 The package takes genotype file input in the following formats
-- PLINK binary files (.bed, .bim, .fam), BGEN (.bgen, .bgi, .sample)
+- PLINK binary files (.bed, .bim, .fam)
+- BGEN (.bgen, .bgi, .sample)

 ## Approaches